-Foodies have come to revere the macaron the way Catholics do the communion wafer.
-Therefore it only seems fitting to open this tutorial with a prayer.
-As we prepare to undertake this mystery, let us acknowledge our failures and ask the Lord for pardon and strength.
+Don’t ask me how the macaron ever managed to attain its current status as a sort of foodie equivalent of the communion wafer, I only know that it has.
+So given that, it only seems fitting that we open this tutorial with a prayer.
+Oh Lord, as we prepare to undertake this mystery, let us acknowledge our failures, and ask that you grant us your pardon and strength.
 Amen.

 Now then, to business.
 What I’m about to demonstrate is the classic French method for making macarons.
 There’s another method, called the “Italian” method because it employs Italian meringue.
 The French method, I think, is more straightforward if not as adaptable for incorporating exotic flavors.